VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 <iframe class="no-box" style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/track=3618927353/size=large/bgcol=333333/linkcol=0f91ff/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://janusawi.bandcamp.com/track/sina">sina by jan Usawi</a></iframe>

 On top of this, some tools which effectively have their own language for interacting with them can inspire new art because of the limitations or paths of least resistance of the language.

-On that note,
+{{< columns3 >}}

+I think it would be a disservice to my readers not to mention just how unhinged some artlangs can get.
+Some of the most interesting I've seen are:

+* **Mpiua Tiostouea**: "The language of time travelers"
+* **tiduna,xal**: A language with only adjectives where speakers require a potentially infinite amount of mouths.

+Both of which I've embedded the video showcases for here.
+Additionally, I thought these were quite neat:

+* <b><a style="font-family:'Fairfax HD'" href="https://www.youtube.com/watch?v=QF1ZMhnaaLc">G̊riǵe T̊s'́ê'êt̊i</a></b>: A language spoken that can be spoken without a voice box
+* <b><a style="font-family:'Fairfax HD'" href="https://www.youtube.com/watch?v=NIKSQF0pNnk">θͬæͬɐ̃ͬχ̓ɤ̞̃ɐ̃ͬlͬ</a></b>: 🥐🥖

+<--->

+<iframe width="100%" height="250" src="https://www.youtube.com/embed/J0rUtiy4m0Y" title="Mpiua Tiostouea, a Language for Time Travelers | Cursed Conlang Circus 2 Entry" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+<iframe width="100%" height="250" src="https://www.youtube.com/embed/ADIleIaMdZ4" title="tiduna,xalAn | A submission to Agma Schwa&#39;s Cursed Conlang Circus" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+{{< /columns3 >}}

 ## What We Can Learn